FHS Poem of the Day – Le corbeau et le renard by Jean de La Fontaine

 It’s a fable in verse (you may know the story) by the 17th century poet, Jean de la Fontaine, chosen and introduced by Ms. Johnston:

 Jean de La Fontaine (8 July 1621 – 13 April 1695) is one of the most widely read French poets of the 17th century.
 He predominantly wrote fables (at least 240 of them) and he inspired fabulists across Europe.
-His skill was recognised in his own lifetime and his reputation in France has never faded.
+His skill was recognized in his own lifetime and his reputation in France has never faded.
 His prominent nose and characteristic mop of black hair can be found in the many portraits of him throughout France as well as on medals, coins and postage stamps.
-Although his poems were originally aimed at adults, many generations of French schoolchildren have learnt his most famous fables off by heart.
+Although his poems were originally aimed at adults, many generations of French schoolchildren have learned his most famous fables off by heart.

 English Translation: